Skip to main contentSkip to search barSkip to navigationSkip to footer

 Format

 The in-person seminar is organised in a 3-days bootcamp.
 It includes lectures, group exercises and insights from industry experts at leading companies.
 You’ll explore your own use case, tailored to your interests or organization, through a comprehensive curriculum and hands-on experience.
-Due to the high demand this seminar is offered twice:
+Course dates:

 • 5.3.26/6.3.26/7.3.26